-"Section 3" refers to the section of the RLA that deals with resolution of grievances related to compliance with the terms of collective bargaining agreements in place on airline and railroad properties.
-The Section 3 Committee consists of principal leaders in the rail industry for both labor and management (e.g., Union Presidents and Vice-Presidents or Directors of Labor Relations for carriers).
+"Section 3" refers to the section of the RLA that deals with resolution of grievances related to compliance with the terms of collective bargaining agreements in place on railroadproperties.
+The Section 3 Committee consists of principal leaders in the rail industry for bothlabor and management (e.g., Union Presidents and Vice-Presidents or Directors of Labor Relations for carriers).
 The NMB meets twice-yearly with the working group to discuss initiatives and get feedback on agency performance in arbitration and grievance mediation.